- Date : 25/05/2020

 - Read: 5 mins

 Let's take a look at the things that a 50-year-old shouldn’t do in order to safeguard their financial future.

 By the time the 50s hit, most of us will find retirement staring us in the face.
 This is our last decade of active work life and it will be all about protecting the fruits of the savings and investments we built up over the years.
 Of course, we can add to our savings, but this is a time when unavoidable expenses start to surface more frequently – be it medical bills or kids’ educational expenses.

 That aside, there are several money mistakes that people can commit in their 50s.
 Let’s see what the common ones are:

 1. Spending retirement funds too early

 No one should touch their retirement fund before they actually retire.
 But on certain occasions, people tend to underestimate the importance of having such a fund and spend it thinking they can replenish it later.
-But the question of spending your retirement fund on regular expenses should never arise.
+But the question of spending your retirement fund on regular expenses or making bad money decisions should never arise.
 Even in case of an emergency, you should ideally have a separate emergency fund so you don’t need to dip into your retirement fund to bail you out.

 2. Footing kids’ (or grand-kids’) expenses

 The 50s are a time when you may face obligations related to your children or even grandchildren.
 In case your offspring are still minors, you will have to meet their educational expenses.
 You may also have to help kick-start their career, such as by contributing to their business’ initial capital.
 In the case of grandchildren, as a new grandparent, you will naturally be keen to pamper them, sometimes even at the expense of your retirement plans.
 So, while you can be generous, also be prudent.

 3. Thinking it’s too late to start now